seaweedfs/seaweedfs/docs/directories.rst

 Directories and files
 ===========================

 When talking about file systems, many people would assume directories, list files under a directory, etc. These are expected if we want to hook up Seaweed File System with linux by FUSE, or with Hadoop, etc.

 Sample usage
 #####################

-Two ways to start a weed filer
+Two ways to start a weed filer in standalone mode:

 .. code-block:: bash

 	# assuming you already started weed master and weed volume
 	weed filer
 	# Or assuming you have nothing started yet,
 	# this command starts master server, volume server, and filer in one shot.
 	# It's strictly the same as starting them separately.
 	weed server -filer=true